weyoss/redis-smq/packages/redis-smq/docs/api/classes/ProducibleMessage.md

 > **setRetryThreshold**(`threshold`): `ProducibleMessage`

-Sets the retry threshold for the current message.
+Sets the maximum number of retry attempts for failed messages.

-Set the number of times a failed message can be retried before it is considered permanently failed and moved to a dead-letter queue (DLQ) or discarded according to the message queue configuration.

-The default retry threshold is 3.
+After exceeding this threshold, messages may be moved to a dead-letter queue.

 #### Parameters